KStars

 Description

-KStars is a Desktop Planetarium for KDE.
+KStars is free, open source, cross-platform Astronomy Software.
 It provides an accurate graphical simulation of the night sky, from any location on Earth, at any date and time.
-The display includes upto 100 million stars, 13,000 deep-sky objects,all 8 planets, the Sun and Moon, and thousands of comets and asteroids.
+The display includes up to 100 million stars, 13,000 deep-sky objects,all 8 planets, the Sun and Moon, and thousands of comets, asteroids, supernovae, and satellites.
+For students and teachers, it supports adjustable simulation speeds in order to view phenomena that happen over long timescales, the KStars Astrocalculator to predict conjunctions, and many common astronomical calculations.

 Features